 A traditionally Scottish social gathering involving folk music and dancing

-SCOTLAND: Known as the capital of the Scottish Highlands, the historic town of Inverness is an excellent base for exploring the north of Scotland.
-Its name comes from the Gaelic ‘Inbhir Nis’ meaning ‘Mouth of the Ness’ – Inverness is where the River Ness flows into the sea from Loch Ness.
+SCOTLAND: Known as the capital of the Highlands, historic Inverness is is an excellent base for exploring the north of Scotland.
+Its name comes from the Gaelic ‘Inbhir Nis’ meaning ‘Mouth of the Ness’.
+Inverness is where the River Ness flows into the sea from Loch Ness.
 A 20-minute drive to the south of the city, this famous loch is the legendary home of the Loch Ness Monster, otherwise known as Nessie.

 Many attractions are accessible from Inverness by coach or public bus.
 Energetic visitors may prefer to hire a bicycle and enjoy scenic cycling routes including the South Loch Ness Trail and the Great Glen Way.
 The region has other excellent sports facilities, including golf, canoeing and kayaking.
 The Highlands are a great place to taste Scottish fare such as whisky and haggis.

 A Highland hideaway, Eagle Brae is home to seven luxurious, eco-friendly log cabins set amidst breathtaking scenery.
 Each cabin was hand-built in 2013 by master craftsmen using Western Red Cedar.
 The rustic-chic interiors feature Scottish motifs, hand-carved mezzanine balconies and wood-burners.

 Standing opposite Inverness Castle on the banks of the River Ness, the 3-star Best Western Inverness Palace Hotel dates back to the 1890s.
 Its 89 rooms are smart and contemporary, and facilities include a leisure club with spa and indoor swimming pool.